Pickleball: Governing body

-As of June 2025 no pickleball organization has received recognition from the International Olympic Committee, or any other international sports oversight body, as the official world-wide governing body for the sport of pickleball.
+As of June 2025 no pickleball organization has received recognition from the International Olympic Committee (IOC), or any other international sports oversight body, as the official world-wide governing body for the sport of pickleball.
 However, there are several organizations vying to be the global governing body for the sport.

 In 1984 USA Pickleball became the de facto governing body for all pickleball because it was the first and only organization to step into the role when it was founded as the United States Amateur Pickleball Association.
 It also published the first official rule book that same year.
 Recognizing the growth of pickleball outside of the United States, in 2010 USA Pickleball helped establish the International Federation of Pickleball (IFP), now the International Pickleball Federation (IPF), to serve as a world-wide governing body.
 USA Pickleball would continue as the national governing body for pickleball in the United States.

 In 2018 a second international governing body, the World Pickleball Federation (WPF) was established challenging the IPF.
 In 2022, USA Pickleball, and several other member nations, withdrew from the IPF, and in 2023 they established a third international governing body, the Global Pickleball federation (GPF).
 Also in 2023 a fourth organization, the Pickleball International Committee (PIC), was established claiming to be the global governing body for pickleball.

 Meanwhile, professional pickleball continued to grow and attract more money.
-In 2024, after the PPA and MLP merged, the UPA announced it would replace USA Pickleball with its own global governing body for the sport called the UPA of America (UPA-A).
-With the expansion of the UPA to Australia, India, and Canada, the UPA has become a transnational organization, resulting in the UPA-A also becoming an international governing body.
+In 2024, after the PPA and MLP merged into the UPA, the UPA announced the launch of UPA of America (UPA-A), a competing governing body to USA Pickleball.
+With the expansion of the UPA to Australia, India, and Canada, the UPA has become a transnational organization, resulting in the UPA-A becoming an international governing body through UPA events.

 In November 2024 the IPF and WPF announced that they had agreed to merge their two organizations, and in June 2025 the member nations voted to affirm the merger.
-The merged organization will operate under the World Pickleball Federation name, and adopt the IPF's core mission of "No country left behind".
-In February 2025, it was announced that the transition team was recommending that the newly merged entity be based in Lausanne, Switzerland, home of the International Olympic Committee.
+The merged organization will operate under the Unified World Pickleball Federation (UWPF) name, and adopt the IPF's core mission of "No country left behind".
+In February 2025, it was announced that the transition team was recommending that the newly merged entity be based in Lausanne, Switzerland, home of the IOC.